There are many ways to get your email marketing campaigns delivered to your recipients. However, none of them is perfect.

 - A spammer will send out emails to many different email addresses, and most likely, there are many fake email accounts mixed in with legitimate ones.

-- The ISP puts the trap address into their system before sending it back out as part of its reply message so that anyone who responds can be identified automatically.
+- The ISP puts the trap address into its system before sending it back out as part of its reply message so that anyone who responds can be identified automatically.

 Why Escaping the Email Spam Filter is Crucial?